Kevin Kalkhoven: Philanthropy

-A noted philanthropist, Kalkhoven was on the board of directors of the Association of Hole in the Wall Camps, which benefits children with serious and life-threatening medical conditions.
+Kalkhoven was on the board of directors of the Association of Hole in the Wall Camps, which benefits children with serious and life-threatening medical conditions.
 He was a benefactor of the Mayo Clinic and has donated substantially to the Canary Foundation, which is dedicated to the early detection of cancer.
 Kalkhoven was a trustee of the Lizard Island Marine Research Station on Australia’s Barrier Reef.
-In addition, Kalkhoven was a donor to the Ansari X Prize, a competition to build privately funded manned passenger spacecraft.
+In addition, Kalkhoven was a donor to the Ansari X Prize, a competition to build privately funded crewed passenger spacecraft.

 Personal life and death

 Kalkhoven was educated at the Whitgift School in Croydon, England.
 After leaving school he joined Mobil in Sevenoaks, England before joining IBM as a systems analyst.

 He was also an avid aviator (he was a licensed commercial pilot and has extensive experience flying a variety of aircraft including Gulfstream intercontinental jets), and enjoyed alpine skiing, scuba diving, and wine-making.

 Kalkhoven resided in the Bay Area bedroom community of Alamo, California on a 1,200 acre hillside estate.
 He died on January 4, 2022, at the age of 77.